cviedmai/queue-client-ruby/readme.md

     queue_service.delete('gaia_applications')

 ## Routing
-By default, all the messages will be routed under `resources.RESOURCE_NAME.ACTION`, e.g. `resources.videos.create`.It is possible to modify the root of the route.
+By default, all the messages will be routed under `resources.RESOURCE_NAME.ACTION`, e.g. `resources.videos.create`.
+It is possible to modify the root of the route.

     queue_service.route('delayed_jobs.subbing')
     queue_service.create_message(:compile, '3v')